LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 ![Trace list](./assets/trace_list.png)

 Here you can see individual transaction which took longer time and considered slow.
 The threshold which defines the slow transactions is configured in file `newrelic.js` under `transaction_tracer.explain_threshold`.
-Which is currently 100ms, so every request took more than 100ms will be considered slow and will be logged as trace in New Relic.
+Which is currently 100ms, so every request which takes more than 100ms will be considered slow and will be logged as trace in New Relic.
 Let's debug further and see what makes this request slow, by clicking on any of the trace links in the list.

 ![Trace summary](./assets/trace_summary.png)